Sparse approximation of triangular transports. Part I: the finite dimensional case: Polynomial based approximation

-To avoid further technicalities, throughout what follows we choose $g(x)=(x+1)^2$ (and thus $h(x)=\sqrt{x}-1$), but emphasize, that our analysis works just as well with any other positive analytic function such that $g(0)=1$, e.g.~$g(x)=\exp(x)$ and $h(x)=\log(x)$.
-The choice $g(x)=(x+1)^2$, has the advantage that $g(p_k)$ is polynomial if $p_k$ is polynomial.
-This allows to evaluate the integral in \eqref{eq:tildeTkgeneric} without resorting to numerical quadrature, and results in a \emph{rational} approximation $\tilde T_k$:
+To avoid further technicalities, henceforth we choose $g(x)=(x+1)^2$ (and thus $h(x)=\sqrt{x}-1$), but emphasize that our analysis works just as well with any other positive analytic function such that $g(0)=1$, e.g., $g(x)=\exp(x)$ and $h(x)=\log(x)$.
+The choice $g(x)=(x+1)^2$ has the advantage that $g(p_k)$ is polynomial if $p_k$ is polynomial.
+This allows exact evaluation of the integrals in \eqref{eq:tildeTkgeneric} without resorting to numerical quadrature, and results in a \emph{rational} approximation $\tilde T_k$: